2018’s Best Fish Food: Top Rated For Tropical & Freshwater Fish

 The worms will float due to being freeze-dried so if you want your bottom feeders to enjoy them as well, try soaking them in water for a little while, before putting them in the tank.

-Types Of Fish Food
+Types Of Food

-Before you go running to the pet store to pick up the cute clown fish you saw on the website, it’s crucial that you know what types of food are available.
+Before you go running to the pet store to pick up the cute clown fish you saw on the website, it’s crucial that you know what types are available.
 The typical type is either flakes or pellets, however, there are many different types that are just as healthy.

 These are ideal for all types of your common aquarium fish.
 Again, these are also one of the more popular types of food.

-There are different sizes of pellet food which you can buy for your bigger or smaller fish.
+There are different sizes of pellet food which you can buy for your bigger or smaller species.
 This type of food will float on the top of the water – usually beta fish enjoy this type of food.

 If you are planning on getting a catfish, this food will do well with it because the tablets sink in water and are better for the bottom-feeding species of fish.

-Typically safer for your larger species of fish.
+Typically safer for your larger species.

 This food will not sink very quickly so the top-feeders will get a good meal in before it descends to the depths of the tank.